OpenEugene/openboard/back/README.md

   - If required fixes seem wrong or odd, please include a note in the PR.
 - Run tests and fix incorrect structure/behavior as needed.
 - Add new passing tests when useful.
-- Generate code when modifying protobufs (`gengo` from the root back dir).
+- Generate code when modifying protobufs (`./gengo` from the root back dir).

 ### Protobuf